gaysianthirdspace/g3s-site/content/meetups.md

 ## Upcoming Meetups
 {{< /anchor >}}

-When we plan official meetups, we announce them on our Tumblr blog and our Facebook page:
+When we plan official meetups, we usually announce them on our Tumblr blog and our Facebook page:

 <div id="fb-root"></div>
 <script>(function(d, s, id) {